Control windows and applications right from your trackpad with intuitive swipe, pinch, tap and hold gestures.

-Use the familiar 2×2 grid or unlock the 2×3 grid with a modifier key.
+Use the familiar 2×2 grid or unlock 3×2 and 3×3 grids with a modifier key.

 Your desktop never looked so clean.
 Swish is the only window manager to truly honor the macOS look.

-The grid even reacts to dark mode as well as your dock setup.
+The grid even adapts to dark mode and your dock setup.

-Swish automatically detects your multi-monitor setup, so just flick to move windows between screens.
+Swish automatically detects your multi-monitor setup.
+Just flick to move windows between screens.